Streaky Bay’s attractions aren’t limited to the town. Here are 6 easy sightseeing drives for exploring the local area.

 distance from Streak Bay 72km

 Venus Bay, like so many of the Eyre Peninsula’s seaside towns, is a beautiful spot.
-Needle Eye Lookout is a couple of minutes by car from the boat ramp.
+Needle Eye Lookout is a couple of minutes up the road from the boat ramp.
 There are wonderful views of the entrance to the bay, the towering coastline and the Southern Ocean.
 We spent an hour or more walking along the cliffs following a pod of 30 dolphins.
 We also spotted a couple of seals cruising towards the bay and an eagle gliding overhead.
 There are no boardwalks or guard rails here – just a 50 or 60 metre cliff face.
-Keep that in mind if you have young children travelling with you.
+Keep that in mind if you are travelling with young children.

 Talia Caves, The Woolshed and The Tub